ay-lab/mustache/README.md

 # Mustache

 Mustache (Multi-scale Detection of Chromatin Loops from Hi-C and Micro-C Maps using Scale-Space Representation) is a tool by Abbas Roayaei Ardakany, Halil Tuvan Gezer, Stefano Lonardi and Ferhat Ay (ferhatay@lji.org).
 Mustache is a tool for multi-scale detection of chromatin loops from Hi-C and Micro-C contact maps.
 Mustache uses recent technical advances in scale-space theory in Computer Vision to detect blob-shaped objects in a multi-scale representation of the contact map parametrized by the size of the smoothing kernel.
 For more information read the full paper: <a href="">TBA</a>.

 ## Installation

 See below for usage examples.

 ### Conda

+Conda is the recommended way of running mustache as it will take care of the dependencies.

 ```bash
 git clone https://github.com/ay-lab/mustache
 conda env create -f ./mustache/environment.yml
 conda activate mustache
 python -m mustache  -f ./data/chr21_5kb.RAWobserved -c 21 -r 5kb -o chr21_out5.tsv -pt 0.05
 ```

 ### PIP

 ```bash